 Full nuclear construction can now begin for V.C.
 Summer Units 2 and 3 and Vogtle Units 3 and 4.
 TVA is proceeding with the completion of the Watts Bar 2 and Bellefonte 1 reactors.

 New Nuclear Plants under Construction: COLs for Vogtle Units 3 and 4 and V.C.
 Summer Units 2 and 3 have been issued.

 - At the Vogtle site, work on the containment vessel bottom head for Units 3 and 4 vessel continues.
 The CR10 module, which will hold the Unit 3 containment vessel bottom head, is being assembled.

-- For pictures of Votgle Units 3 and 4, please visit the South Nuclear website.
+- For pictures of Vogtle Units 3 and 4, please visit the South Nuclear website.

 - Testing for the heavy-lift derrick crane at the V.C.
 Summer site was recently finished.
 Work is continuing on both bottom containment vessel heads and work is beginning on the cooling towers.

 - For pictures of VC Summer Units 2 and 3, please visit the SCE&G website.